-Recently, a friend replaced her aged iPhone 7 (which she only bought last year) with a newer model from the X series (iPhone XR – very similar to iPhone XS, but with a larger screen/body, lower display resolution and no telephoto camera), and decided to start afresh with her shiny new phone.
+Recently, a friend replaced her aged iPhone 7 (which she only bought last year!) with a newer model from the X series (iPhone XR – very similar to iPhone XS, but with a larger screen/body, lower display resolution and no telephoto camera), and decided to start afresh with her shiny new phone.
 Instead of copying all the images and videos to the new device, she decided to simply create a backup of the entire DCIM folder on her Windows PC.
 And that’s the exact moment when our agony started…

 How To Fix USB Device Connection Errors and Image/Video File Transfers From iPhone To Windows Computer?

 In the beginning, first couple of 1xxAPPLE folders were copied without problems (e.g. from 100APPLE to 108APPLE).
 However, that’s where the issue started to appear.

 Sometimes, the error occurred right at the start of the copying procedure, sometimes it happened in the middle, and Windows was just hanging there for a while, until finally reporting that the connected USB device is not functioning.
 Or, when I was finally loosing my patience and manually disconnecting phone’s USB cable, messages reported in those cases were expectedly different: the device is not available or the device is disconnected.
 Couple of times, after several abrupt USB cable connect/disconnect cycles, iPhone no longer started showing prompt to allow access to media files!
 Phone was no longer visible (mounted) as a storage device under Windows PC!

 Anyway, what I tried at first was to switch to a different PC computer.
 Three different PCs in total were changed running Windows 7, Window 8 and Windows 10, respectively.
 All 3 of them manifested same problem, which appeared to be erratic, as each time, copy process was stuck at a different image or video file.